 A resumé profile is especially important to include when you don’t have much work experience.
 Here are two resumé profile examples for entry-level workers applying for a position in retail.

 Confident and charismatic graduate with excellent communication skills, outstanding presentation and a keen eye for detail seeking junior retail position.
 Ability to work to tight deadlines and a strict schedule, with proven skills in picking up new tasks.
-As captain of the local football team, developed strong leadership skills, leading our team to the grand final in Year 12.
+As captain of the school football team, developed strong leadership skills, leading our team to the grand final.
 Seeking professional development to help launch a career in sales.

 Front-end web developer with a Bachelor of Information and Technology, applying for an app developer position and seeking further professional development.
 Strong technical skills in IT, with knowledge of cloud computing and transferable skills in computer science.
 Extensive knowledge of SEO optimisation, with proven skills in creating a working e-commerce site.